Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

-Best Purpose-built Wi-Fi 6 Mesh Systems: The Standard’s Penultimate Collection
+Best Wi-Fi 6 Mesh Systems: The Likely Final Top-Five Collections

 Share what you're reading!

-You’ll find in this post the purpose-built Wi-Fi 6 mesh systems to bring home with confidence — those I consider the best among the many reviewed.
-I picked five out of two categories and will include similar alternatives.
+You'll find in this post the purpose-built Wi-Fi 6 mesh systems to bring home with confidence—those I consider the best among the many I've reviewed.
+I picked five out of two categories—dual-band vs. tri-band—and will include similar alternatives when applicable.

-We’re talking about canned Wi-Fi 6 systems in this post.
+We're talking about canned Wi-Fi 6 systems here.
 Check out the Related Post box below for the hardware of other Wi-Fi standards or DIY mesh approaches.

-As the world is moving to newer Wi-Fi standards, chances are there won’t be any noticeable Wi-Fi 6 mesh options on the horizon.
-Those listed here are likely the final best mesh systems of Wi-Fi 6.
+As the world is moving to newer Wi-Fi 7 standards, there likely won't be any major Wi-Fi 6 mesh options on the horizon.
+Those listed here are probably the final best mesh systems of Wi-Fi 6.

-Unless you want to get the latest and greatest — a losing game in buying tech — these mesh systems won’t become irrelevant for the foreseeable future.
-It’s the best time to invest in a Wi-Fi 6 mesh.
-The standard is matured with its price lowered to a sensible level.
+Unless you want to get the latest and greatest—a losing game in buying tech—these mesh systems won't become irrelevant for the foreseeable future.
+I'd even say it's the best time to invest in a Wi-Fi 6 mesh.
+The standard is mature, and its price has been lowered to a sensible level.

-A mesh is only necessary for a large home — more on that in this primer post about Wi-Fi systems in general.
-So those living in a medium or small home needing only a standalone router, check out this list of best Wi-Fi 6 routers.
+A mesh is only necessary for a large home—more on that in this primer post about Wi-Fi systems in general.
+So, for those living in a medium or small home needing only a standalone router, here are the lists of the best Wi-Fi 6 routers.

 The Asus ZenWiFi Pro XT12 is one of the most comprehensive purpose-built Wi-Fi 6 mesh systems.

-Best Wi-Fi 6 mesh Wi-Fi systems: The lists
+Best Wi-Fi 6 mesh Wi-Fi systems: The top five lists

 These mesh systems have only a single broadcaster with one band per frequency (2.4 GHz and 5 GHz.)
 As a result, in a wireless setup, the speed of the satellite unit’s 5 GHz band is generally only half that of the router unit due to signal loss.

-Note, though, if you have modest broadband — one that has a download speed of 200Mbps or slower — a dual-band system will work out well, no matter how you plan to use it.
+Still, if you have modest broadband—one with a download speed of 200Mbps or slower—a dual-band system will work out well, regardless of how you plan to link the hardware units.

 Performance